duncombe/database/README.md

 ```

-Glossary
+## Glossary

-collection has no data: a superset dsescribing a bunch of related accessions
+*accession* is a bunch of related files.
-accession is a bunch of related files.
+*collection* has no data: a superset dsescribing a bunch of related accessions
-dataset informal term . often maps to accession, not always.
+*dataset* informal term . often maps to accession, not always.